 If necessary, start Authorization Manager.

-In the tree, select the Authorization Manager node (the root node).
+In the console tree, select the Authorization Manager node (the root node).

-- By default, members of the local group Administrators, have sufficient rights and privileges to complete this task.
-In your environment, security may be managed such that non-administrators have additional rights.
+- By default, members of the local Administrators group have sufficient rights and privileges to complete this task.
+In your environment, security may be managed so that non-administrators have additional rights.